Eiad/DevLoom-Code-Utilities-NextJS-React/README.md

 ## Formatter Components

-The main formatter components are:
+The formatter components are:

 - `HTMLFormatter.js` - Formats HTML code
 - `CSSFormatter.js` - Formats CSS code
 - `JSFormatter.js` - Formats JavaScript code
 - `JSONFormatter.js` - Formats JSON code
+- `LESSFormatter.js` - Formats LESS code
+- `XMLFormatter.js` - Formats XML code

 These components use the `prettier` library to format the code.
 They take in user input, call the appropriate `prettier` formatting function based on the code type, and display the formatted output.